pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/The_Groundwater_Domain.md

 ---

 To simulate the salt transport in the groundwater, a representation of the model domain has to be created.
-For this we need a grid representing the domain in which the water flows take place and boundary meshes on which we can define boundary conditions.
+For this we need a grid representing the domain in which the water flow takes place and boundary meshes on which we can define boundary conditions.
 In addition, a grid is required that represents the subdomain in which trees take up water via the roots (boundary meshes).
 The groundwater flow model OGS works with <a href="https://www.vtk.org/" target="_blank"> vtk grids</a>.
-This section explains one method of creating such a grid.
+This section explains one method of creating such a grid, using a Python script.
-An example Python script is used for this and explained in sections.
-*vtk>=9.2.0* is required for the following script.
+*vtk>=9.2.0* is required to successfully run the following script.

 We use the *pygmsh* package as a resource.
 In addition, we need the functionalities of *vtk, numpy, os, subprocess* and *absolute_import*.